Manta-Network/docs/docs/calamari/DevelopOnCalamari.md

 ## Connecting With Polkadot-JS

-For development purposes, it is recommended to use the public Dolphin testnet.
+For development purposes, it is recommended to use the public Calamari testnet.

 1. Open a browser to `https://polkadot.js.org/apps/#/explorer`.
 This opens Polkadot.js Apps, which connects to Polkadot MainNet by default.
 2. In the top-left corner, open the menu and navigate to the Development sub-menu.